 It is a violation of the ADA to fail to provide reasonable accommodation to the known physical or mental limitations of a qualified individual with a disability, unless to do so would impose an undue hardship on the operation of a business.

 Undue hardship means that an accommodation would be unduly costly, extensive, substantial or disruptive, or would fundamentally alter the nature or operation of the business.
-For more details regarding ADA, contact the human resources office.
+For more details regarding ADA, contact the office of human resources.

-C. Employee Records
+C. Conduct